FIVE THINGS YOU DIDN’T KNOW ABOUT CHIROPRACTIC CARE

 3) Chiropractors are More than Back Pain Specialists

-While most people may believe chiropractor care only deals with back pain, there are several health issues chiropractic care can resolve or improve symptoms for.
+While most people may believe chiropractic care only deals with back pain, there are several health issues chiropractic care can resolve or improve symptoms.
 Some of these include:

 4) Sitting and Poor Posture are the Causes of Most Back Pain

 The human body was designed to move, not sit in a chair all day.
 As evidence, 13 different studies showed that people who sit for over eight hours a day had the same health risks as heavy smokers.

 Over half of all working Americas experience some back pain, causing them to lose over 260 million workdays each year.
 Additionally, things like slouching, lack of exercise, and its first cousin obesity all contribute to back pain.